Make sure your garden is free of these dangers to keep your pet safe and happy.

 Fertiliser

-Blood and bone fertilisers are appealing to dogs; however they can cause vomiting.
+Blood and bone fertilisers are appealing to dogs; however they can cause vomiting and diarrhoea.
+Fertilisers are not specifically toxic but can be problematic when pets ingest larger volumes or access the bag.

 Slug, snail and rat bait